saif87211/chatify/README.md

 ```
 ### Configuration

-1. Create a `.env` file in the `backend` directory and add the following environment variables:
+1. Create a `.env` file in the `backend/src` directory and add the following environment variables:
 ```
 ORIGIN="your-frontend-url"
 PORT=4000